PoacherNews/PoacherNews/doc/V2_Priotrity_List.md

 * Fix line breaks on editor page (upon submission)
 * Get image file path when editing article
 * ~~Error checking on saving articles with no content~~
+* Add image path for articles on search page

 ### What needs to be done
 * Article tagging